Muzaffarabad District

-Population and languages
+Demographics

 The total population of the district, according to the 2017 census, is 650,370.

+Social groups

+Gujjar is a major ethnic group of Muzaffarabad district and Azad Kashmir they make up to 35% of total population of the district and they mainly speak Gujari as their mother tongue.
+Other Ethnic groups of the district are Bombas, Sayeds, Rajput, Mughal and Bukhari.

+Language

+Two major languages spoken in the district are Pahari and Gujari.
+In Muzaffarabad District Pahari is spoken by 50% Pahari (including all dialects), 35% Gujari, and 15% Kashmiri individuals.

-The main language of the district, spoken by about half of its inhabitants, is generally considered to be a variety of Pahari.
-Though occasionally referred to in the literature as Chibhali or Poonchi, it is locally known as Hindko.
+Pahari is generally considered to be a variety of Western Punjabi.
+It is occasionally referred to as Chibhali or Poonchi, but locally known as Hindko.
 Its speakers tend to identify more with the Hindko spoken to the west, even though perceiving their speech to be only slightly different from the Pahari varieties spoken in the Bagh District and further south in Murree.
 The local dialect has a higher percentage of shared basic vocabulary with the central group of Pahari dialects (83–88%) than with the Hindko of the nearby Mansehra and Abbottabad districts (73–79%).

-Another language spoken in the district is Gujari, native to around a third of its population.
+Gujari, native to around a third of its population.
 The local dialect is closely related to the Gujari varieties spoken in Hazara (83–88% similarity in basic vocabulary) and the rest of Azad Kashmir (79–86%).
 Kashmiri is spoken in the city of Muzaffarabad.
 It is distinct from, although still intelligible with, the Kashmiri of the Neelam Valley to the north.
-Other languages spoken include Urdu, Shina and Balti.

 Administrative divisions

-The district of Muzaffarabad is administratively subdivided into two tehsils, which are subdivided into several union councils.
+The Muzaffarabad district is made up of three main tehsils (sub divisions): Muzaffarabad, Hattian and Authmaqam.
+It has 38 Union Councils, 581 villages and 79 Patwar Circles (Patwar Khana).